By Annija Erdmane / Ppc / February 03, 2020

-Getting started – creating an account and installing Pinterest Tags
+Advertise on Pinterest – create an account and install Pinterest Tags

 To get started with Pinterest Ads, you will need to create a business Pinterest account and install Pinterest Tags.
 The latter will enable you to track actions taken on your site after interacting with your Pinterest ads.